google/styleguide/pyguide.md

 relied upon.
 Neither should you rely on atomic variable assignment (since this in turn depends on dictionaries).

-Use the Queue module's `Queue` data type as the preferred way to communicate data between threads.
-Otherwise, use the threading module and its locking primitives.
+Use the `queue` module's `Queue` data type as the preferred way to communicate data between threads.
+Otherwise, use the `threading` module and its locking primitives.
 Prefer condition variables and `threading.Condition` instead of using lower-level locks.